md-riaz/aeroUI/README.md

 - **shadcn Token Parity** – Components inherit the exact shadcn HSL token set (`--background`, `--foreground`, `--primary`, ...) with both light and dark definitions so the visuals match the reference design system.
 - **Single CSS Source** – Author everything inside `src/aeroui.css` and compile with the Tailwind CLI or an equivalent build tool.
 - **Utility Composition** – Classes are composed with Tailwind utilities through `@apply` inside `@layer` blocks so you reuse the Tailwind mental model while keeping Bootstrap semantics.
+- **Unified Motto Alignment** – Every component and documentation example is crafted to honour the guiding motto of pairing Bootstrap semantics and interactivity with shadcn and Tailwind-powered styling.

 > **Note**: aeroUI is not a drop-in replacement for every Bootstrap selector.
 It focuses on elements that are required for Bootstrap's JavaScript interactivity (modals, dropdowns, offcanvas, etc.) and augments them with Tailwind-authored styling.
 Layout primitives, grid utilities, and additional design choices are expected to be handled the “Tailwind way” within your project.